aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/hyperlinks/delete-a-hyperlink-from-excel-worksheet/_index.md

 title: "Delete"
 type: docs
 url: /hyperlinks/delete/
-keywords: "REST API, hyperlinks, spreadsheets, excel"
+keywords: "Delete a hyperlink from an Excel worksheet."
-description: "Cells.Cloud API for Excel operate: delete a hyperlink on an Excel file."
+description: "Aspose.Cells Cloud REST API support deleting a hyperlink from an Excel worksheet.
+SDK support kinds of development languages.
+They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 40
 ---

-This REST API indicates `delete worksheet hyperlink` by index.
+This REST API indicates to `delete a worksheet hyperlink` by index on an Excel worksheet.

 ## RSET API